 As for competition in the CGDCT (Cute Girls Doing Cute Things) genre, Bocchi the Rock!
 Season 1 really only had Encouragement of Climb: Next Summit, Akiba Maid War, and the Do It Yourself!! anime to contend with during Fall 2022.
-But there really wasn’t any notable CGDCT anime released during Summer 2022.
+Otherwise, there really wasn’t any notable CGDCT anime released during Summer 2022.

 Regardless of the stiff competition, the Bocchi the Rock! reviews have been overwhelmingly positive.
 It’s no wonder since the execution of the story was a pitch-perfect rendition of comedic timing combined with a thoughtful presentation of the woes of societal anxiety.